 Veterans Status for Pensions

-Government employees who are enrolled in the New Jersey Public Employees' Retirement System or the New Jersey Teachers' Pension and Annuity Fund are entitled to special retirement benefits if they are military veterans.
+Government employees who are enrolled in the New Jersey Public Employees' Retirement System, Police and Firemen's Retirement System or the New Jersey Teachers' Pension and Annuity Fund are entitled to special retirement benefits if they are military veterans.
 A veteran for pension purposes is a person who holds an honorable discharge from the military service of the United States and who served during the time periods shown in the chart below:

 WAR ERA SERVICE DATES

 Veteran status can be granted for World War II, the Korean Conflict or the Vietnam Conflict if the member had at least 90 days of continuous active military service as long as any part of the 90 days falls on or within the dates listed above.

 For World War II, Chapter 389, P.L.
 1991 extended the definition of a veteran to include any honorably discharged member of the American Merchant Marines who served during World War II and presents a DD-214 which establishes 90 days of continuous active service during the period noted above.